Rights of people with mental illness

 The right to health

-Later, in 1966, the International Covenant on Economic, Social and Cultural Rights expanded on the right to health to include mental health (Article 12).
+Later, in 1966, the International Covenant on Economic, Social, and Cultural Rights expanded the right to health to include mental health (Article 12).

 These rights have been substantiated by the Banjul Charter, the African Charter on Human and People's Rights:

 Every individual shall have the right to enjoy the best attainable state of physical and mental health.

 State Parties to the present Charter shall take the necessary measures to protect the health of their people and to ensure that they receive medical attention when they are sick.

 The rights outlined in the international conventions above are holistic, and the state has an eminent duty to realize these rights for its people.
 Uganda has ratified all of these conventions.

 In Uganda, the constitution guarantees the right to life, a clean and healthy environment as well as freedom from discrimination and torture, but not the right to health.
 This can be seen as avoidance by the government of the obligation to guarantee the minimum core standards of human rights.
 An analysis of the constitutional provisions for the right to health in Uganda is available here.

 Mental health challenges can be viewed as psychosocial disabilities.
 In 2006, the UN adopted the Convention on the Rights of Persons with Disability (CRPD), which aims to promote, protect and ensure the full and equal enjoyment of all human rights by all persons with disability.